docktermj/hello-semver-java/README.md

 ### Demo 3 - Dirty builds

-The resulting JAR file may have 3 different formats.
+The resulting JAR filename may have 3 different formats.
 Examples:

-1. hello-semver-java-0.0.5.jar
+1. hello-semver-java-0.0.7.jar
-1. hello-semver-java-0.0.5-2.jar
+1. hello-semver-java-0.0.7-2.jar
-1. hello-semver-java-0.0.5-2-dirty.jar
+1. hello-semver-java-0.0.7-2-dirty.jar

 `hello-semver-java-0.0.7.jar`
 is an example of a build for a specific release tag.